emiliano1/pokec/README.md

 ## Answers

-1. An Search Engine would allow for better searches and filtering.
+1. A Search Engine would allow for better searches and filtering.
 2. I would integrate the system with Elastic Search to allow for optmized retrieval of the data, as we have many string fields in the table structure.